 Action on the doshas: reduces PK, increases V

 Among its main effects, you should remember its effects to give nutrients, to purify, and to reduce inflammation.
 Special areas of action include kidneys & adrenals, and women’s reproductive system.

 Let’s look first at its nutritive effects.
 It has a high density of minerals, and that is seen in its traditional uses of taking during pregnancy to promote excellent development of the fetus as well as post-partum to replenish the deficiencies that can arise during and after pregnancy in the mother.

 It holds a special place of being extremely nutritive, yet also cleansing.
 (Usually cleansing herbs have a depleting effect to the body’s tissues.)
 I’m keen to put alert you here – uncap your mental highlighter whenever you see seemingly contradictory qualities or actions in the same plant, because it will often lead you to its special use.
 We see above that nettle has a cooling effect on metabolism but a heating post-digestive effect.
 Also in this case, the combined nutritive and cleansing qualities make nettle one of the safest and mildest blood purifiers out there.

-That’s why I was able to encourage you to follow along with my own Nettle Infusion immersion, with just a little guidance.
+So you can use a nettles Cold Infusion, with just a little guidance.
 Even if you miss the mark on how to use it Ayurvedically for your prakruti & vikruti, it’s a really safe option to try.